varghesenk/TopScoreRank/README.md

 Returns Http Status 200

-### 5 Get history of a player :  GET /api/v1/scores/:history/:player
+### 5 Get history of a player :  GET /api/v1/scores/history/:player
 Name of the player who's history is required is encoded in the URL.
-This Api
+The client can request a player history.
+The resulting payload shall contain:

+    high score (time and score) which the best ever score of the player. low score (time and score) worst score of the player. average score value for player
+    list of all the scores (time and score) of this player.

 Returns Http Status 200 if succeeded other wise 4xx